Guinness World of Records™

 The business objective was clear.
 Transforming the processes for creating and managing records, by using a centralised tool to speed up customer response times, drive predictable results and improve the accuracy and re-use of information.
 This is why we recommended a centralised content management hub that would go beyond simply managing records.
 A system that would meet Guinness World Records’ record management objectives and also enable accessibility of all the stored information to be used across its digital touchpoints is what we proposed.

-A centralized content management hub and accessibility of all stored information
+A centralised content management hub and accessibility of all stored information

 This implementation had multiple benefits.
 It improved workflow processes by providing a centralised view of records, including the workflow stage and engagement history.